markdown-extended/manifest/mde-manifest.md

 ------------

 **[Markdown][wiki-markdown]** is originally a plain text formatting syntax created by [John Gruber][wiki-john-gruber] and [Aaron Swartz][wiki-aaron-swartz].
 It allows to write some contents with an easy-to-read, easy-to-write set of rules for plain text format then to convert it in a rich format (basically HTML).

 Many developers have proposed their own implementation of the original syntax with specific evolutions and extensions.
-The goal of **MDE** is to define an official and homogeneous new version, as complete and rich as possible, while keeping only the relevant evolutions or more used rules. **MDE can be considered by developers as the new standard for Markdown, so that each user does not need to adapt to the current implementation but can use these rules everywhere.**
+The goal of **Markdown Extended** is to define an official and homogeneous new version, as complete and rich as possible, while keeping only the relevant evolutions or more used rules. **Markdown Extended can be considered by developers as the new standard for Markdown, so that each user does not need to adapt to the current implementation but can use these rules everywhere.**

 Origins of Markdown Extended {#origins-of-markdown-extended}
 ----------------------------

-The original idea of the Markdown syntax came from [John Gruber][daring-fireball], who defined its goal, the first Markdown syntax rules and coded a first parser as a *Perl* script.
+The original idea of the **Markdown** syntax came from [John Gruber][daring-fireball], who defined its goal, the first Markdown syntax rules and coded a first parser as a *Perl* script.
 He also wrote [the first manual of the syntax][markdown-manual].